-14While the level of the intercept θ{jg} is not identified, we test whether the slope η{jg} is always positive, as one would expect.
-In our fixed-effect model, we control for the interaction of parents' rank and children's birth cohorts.
-To test whether η{jg} is always positive, we average the estimated coefficients of parental income rank and child birth cohorts and add that number to $\hat{\eta}{jg}$.
+15In our fixed-effect model, we control for the interaction of parents' rank and children's birth cohorts.
+We test whether η{jg} is always positive by computing the estimated coefficients of parental income rank and child-birth cohorts and add that number to $\hat{\eta}{jg}$.
 Bai et al. (2022)'s testing procedure suggests that we can reject the null that η{jg} is always negative, with p-values > 0.01, and cannot reject the null that it is always positive, with p-values > 0.99.